 The rollers spread the reagent material out into the middle of the film sheet, just like a rolling pin spreading out dough.
 When the reagent is spread in between the image layer and the light-sensitive layers, it reacts with the other chemical layers in the film.
 The opacifier material stops light from filtering onto the layers below, so the film isn't fully exposed before it is developed.

 The reagent chemicals move downward through the layers, changing the exposed particles in each layer into metallic silver.
 The chemicals then dissolve the developer dye so it begins to diffuse up toward the image layer.
 The metallic silver areas at each layer -- the grains that were exposed to light -- grab the dyes so they stop moving up.

 Only the dyes from the unexposed layers will move up to the image layer.
 For example, if the green layer is exposed, no magenta dye will make it to the image layer, but cyan and yellow will.
 These colors combine to create a translucent green film on the image surface.
 Light reflecting off the white pigment in the reagent shines through these color layers, the same way light from a bulb shines through a slide.

 At the same time that these reagent chemicals are working down through the light-sensitive layers, other reagent chemicals are working through the film layers above.
 The acid layer in the film reacts with the alkali and opacifiers in the reagent, making the opacifiers become clear.
 This is what finally makes the image visible.
 The timing layer slows the reagent down on its path to the acid layer, giving the film time to develop before it is exposed to light.

 One of the coolest things about instant photography, watching the image slowly come together, is caused by this final chemical reaction.
 The image is already fully developed underneath, but the opacifiers clearing up creates the illusion that it is forming right before your eyes.

-For more information about instant film and photography in general, check out the links on the next page.
+For more information about instant film and photography in general, check out the links below.